YinXian-Cheng/CSMET690Project_JuZhengYin/README.md

 5. All of the above should be provided in the form of a zip file, git repository, or GitHub repository.

 Original Link: https://learn.bu.edu/bbcswebdav/pid-1004356-dt-announcement-rid-96180618_1/courses/23fallmetcs789_a1/General%20Content/CS%20789%20Final%20Project-Fall%202023.pdf

+All code in code file, some of our demo are in demo.